FC Karpaty Lviv: 2021 club reorganization

 The club underwent a considerable transformation in the summer of 2021.
-Owned by Petro Dyminskyi between 2001 and 2020, the Karpaty ownership was claimed either partially or entirely by Oleh Smaliychuk.
+Owned by Petro Dyminskyi between 2001 and 2020, Karpaty was claimed by Oleh Smaliychuk, either partially or entirely.

-In 2020 the club announced its bankruptcy and was expelled from the Ukrainian Premier League, yet allowed to enter competitions in lower leagues and maintain professional status.
-In the autumn of 2020, veteran Karpaty Lviv players Stepan Yurchyshyn, Andriy Tlumak and others created another club by the same name that entered the national amateur competitions.
+In 2020, the club announced its bankruptcy and was expelled from the Ukrainian Premier League, yet was allowed to enter competitions in lower leagues and maintain professional status.
+In the autumn of 2020, veteran Karpaty Lviv players Stepan Yurchyshyn, Andriy Tlumak, and others created another club by the same name that entered the national amateur competitions.

-The next season the Smaliychuk's Karpaty were relegated and finally announced to be dissolved - Yurchyshyn's Karpaty were promoted to take their place in the league.
-During the 2020–21 Ukrainian Second League Karpaty temporarily played with a different logo.
+The next season, the Smaliychuk's Karpaty were relegated and finally announced to be dissolved - Yurchyshyn's Karpaty were promoted to take their place in the league.
+During the 2020–21 Ukrainian Second League, Karpaty temporarily played with a different logo.

-On 14 July 2021 Smaliychuk announced that the club was dissolved and would not participate in the amateur championship after relegating from the Second League.
-He promised to continue the work by repaying club's old debts.
+On 14 July 2021, Smaliychuk announced that the club was dissolved and would not participate in the amateur championship after being relegated from the Second League.
+He promised to continue the work by repaying the club's old debts.

+2023 Karpaty's appeal to CAS

+In 2023, Karpaty filed an appeal with CAS against the FIFA decision, claiming that the 2020 Karpaty are the same as the 1963 (original) Karpaty.
+The appeal was related to the Karpaty debts towards Cristóbal Márquez.
+FIFA During the appeal, Karpaty argued that FC Karpaty Halych are the successor of the 1963 (original) Karpaty.
+The CAS denied the appeal.